a. General Information

 (2) The J.D./LL.M.
 Option in EU-U.S. Law

-In addition, J.D./LL.M.
-Option in EU-U.S. Law exchange students are eligible to apply for a full LL.M.
-Tuition Scholarship at the University of Vienna, which will cover all LL.M. tuition-related expenses beyond those associated with the cost of study for the semester during which they study in Vienna.
+The University of Vienna does charge LL.M. tuition-related expenses for the costs of the portion of the J.D./LL.M. program that are supplemental to the costs for the semester during which J.D./LL.M. program exchange students study in Vienna.
+However, exchange students are eligible to apply for a full LL.M.
+Tuition Scholarship at the University of Vienna, which will cover these supplemental LL.M. tuition-related expenses.
 The University of Vienna will provide two full LL.M.
-Tuition Scholarships for incoming J.D./LL.M. exchange students from Stanford Law School for the academic year 2023-2024.
+Tuition Scholarships for incoming J.D./LL.M. program exchange students from Stanford Law School for the academic year 2023-2024.

 Scholarship applications for Vienna shall be mailed as a pdf document, together with Vienna’s LL.M. application form, to Professor Siegfried Fina (firstname.lastname@example.org).